 Experience everything that South Africa is known for on this unforgettable week-long trail; clean, deserted beaches that stretch on for miles, rocky outcrops to explore by horseback and rivers to swim through on responsive horses.
-Each day, you'll be covering between 10-20 miles riding along the stunning beaches beside the Indian Ocean.
-This is a ride to suit intermediate riders onwards, part of the trail includes crossing rivers on horseback, which will involve riding bareback.
-Once you've had your fill of creek crossings and beach gallops you can explore a game reserve on horseback with the chance of seeing elephant, buffalo and giraffe.
+Cover up to 35km each day while riding along the stunning beaches of the Indian Ocean.
+This ride will suit intermediate riders onwards, part of the trail includes crossing rivers on horseback, which will involve riding bareback.
+Once riders have had their fill of creek crossings and beach gallops, they can explore a game reserve on horseback with the chance of seeing elephant, buffalo and giraffe.

-In addition to the thrilling riding on offer at this destination you'll also be taken on a river boat trip (also in a big 5 area) and you'll spend many evenings sitting on the rocky outcrops with a cold drink watching the sun go down.
-Accommodation along the trail is in twin or double rooms at beach-side guesthouses and cottages, varying from comfortable to rustic - you can relax listening to the waves from the comfort of your room.
-This week-long stay includes all meals and you can expect home-made food with picnic lunches and multi-course dinners.
-The horses are Arabian crosses and your ride leader is is an experienced endurance rider with a passion for maintaining and preserving the wildlife of this region.
+In addition to the riding on offer, guests will also be taken on a river boat trip (also in a Big 5 area).
+Spend evenings sitting on the rocky outcrops with a drink while watching the sun go down.
+Accommodation along the trail is in twin or double rooms at beach-side guesthouses and cottages, varying from comfortable to rustic - guests can relax while listening to the waves from the comfort of their rooms.
+This week-long stay includes all meals.
+Expect home-made food with picnic lunches and multi-course dinners.
+The horses are Arabian crosses.
+The ride leader is is an experienced endurance rider with a passion for maintaining and preserving the wildlife of this region.
 This is a thrilling and affordable trail for intermediate riders onwards who want beach riding, swimming, wildlife spotting rolled into one action-packed week.

-Today you'll head off to ride in the Sibuya Game reserve and ride among 4 of the “Big 5”.
-The views are breathtaking and we ride over a large area with the chance of seeing elephant, rhino, buffalo, zebra and giraffe.
-It’s mostly slow riding with limited cantering in the reserve.
-You'll have a pack lunch overlooking the spectacular Kariega River.
-In the evening and depending on the weather, you'll normally take a walk onto the large sand dunes and enjoy a sundowner with your fellow riders.
+Today the group heads off to ride in a nearby game reserve and ride among 4 of the “Big 5”.
+The views are breathtaking and the route covers a large area, and the chance of seeing elephant, rhino, buffalo, zebra and giraffe and other game.
+It is mostly slow riding with limited cantering in the reserve.
+Start heading back to the tented camp by about 3pm then, weather dependent, swim and sundowners on the beach.

-Today you'll be exploring the coves and outcrops of the region on horseback.
-You'll hunt for stone-age pottery in the ancient human middens (stone-age rubbish dumps) left behind by the Khoi San who were the original inhabitants of the area.
-You'll visit the famous Diaz Cross, from the first European to sail around the tip of Africa.
-Depending on the weather, you can normally swim in the in the Boknes lagoon.
-The views of the coastline here are spectacular and you'll spend the night in a pretty seaside village.
+After breakfast, head off to Cannon Rocks.
+Riders will have to swim the Bushman’s River at low tide (always a popular adventure).
+It is a slower pace of riding that gives time to explore the coves and outcrops on horseback.
+Look out for stone-age pottery in the ancient human middens (stone-age rubbish dumps) left behind by the Khoi San, the original inhabitants of the area.
+Picnic at the famous Diaz Cross, so named by the first European (Bartholemew Diaz) to sail around the tip of Africa.
+The coastline here is spectacular and the group spend the night in a beach house with lovely views.

-You'll be able to enjoy a last short ride in the morning with a final gallop to finish off the week.
-Then you will be transported back to the airport for your afternoon flight.
+Enjoy a last short ride in the morning (depending on departure times) before saying goodbye to the horses before transfering back to the airport for the afternoon flight.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.